Voice Over Internet Protocol (VoIP) provides crystal-clear HD audio by transmitting data packets from caller to recipient.

-Usually, these packet transmissions go off without a hitch.
+Usually, these packet transmissions are sent without a hitch.

 However, when traveling over the Internet, there’s always a chance these data packets can get lost or degraded.

-Minimizing this loss is crucial, as businesses suffer greatly from the resulting miscommunications and poor customer experience.
+Minimizing this loss is crucial, as it results in miscommunication and frustration that damage customer experience and the business’s reputation.
 Worse still, when Unified Communications (UC) software experiences high packet loss, it can lead to reduced security, faulty file transfers, and increased jitter.

 Read on to learn how to fix packet loss by identifying common causes and solutions to the issue.